 Yes.
 You may add Extended Care to your student’s registration at a later date.
 However, to guarantee that space is available, you must sign up for Extended Care at least one week before the camp session.
 If necessary, you may put your child in Extended Care for one morning or afternoon, as space allows.
+Please email us if you are planning to have your child enrolled in After Care.
+Advance notice will help us plan accordingly for after camp childcare.
 We charge $10 per session, per day.

 My child has allergies.
 How can I notify you about that?

 The online registration program includes a medical form.
 Before your child can attend camp, the form must be completed.
 The purpose of this form is to provide emergency contacts, medical information and additional information you would like us to know about your child.

 While Westminster is not a nut-free campus, Camp Westminster aims to be nut-free in the following ways:

 However, some of the pre-packaged and pre-prepared food may contain (or have come into contact with equipment associated with products containing) nuts.